italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Validity Period of a Refresh Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The *Refresh Token* MUST NOT be valid (difference between *iat* and *exp*) more than 30 days.

+If the Refresh Token is not valid (expired or revoked) and the RP sends a Token refresh request to the OP, the OP MUST return an error in the response (see :ref:`Error codes <codici_errore>`).

 .. admonition:: |cieid-icon|

-  The *Refresh Token* MUST NOT be valid (difference between *iat* and *exp*) more than 30 days.

-  If the Refresh Token is not valid (expired or revoked) and the RP send a request of refresh to the OP, the OP MUST return an error as the result of the request.

   Notwithstanding the validity of the token, the OP MAY set a validity period related to the consent the user has provided to use the *scope=offline_access* and the *Refresh Token*.
 Approaching the expiration of the validity period of the consensus, whenever such a period is provided for in the OP's policies, the value of *exp* MUST be calculated as the minimum value between the validity period of the token and that of the consensus.